OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - For what the secret is used (E.g. designated intended consumers and purpose of the secret)
 - What type of secret it is (E.g. AES Key, HMAC key, RSA private key)
 - When it needs to be rotated, if done manually

+Note: if you don't store metadata about the secret, nor prepare to move, you will increase the probability of vendor lock-in.

 ## 3. Continuous Integration (CI) and Continuous Deployment (CD)